exhu/miod/docs/source/implementation.rst

 Identifiers
 ~~~~~~~~~~~

-*Qualified* -- dot-separated ('::') fully qualified, used as type names,
+*Qualified* -- colon-separated ('::') fully qualified, used as type names,
 module names, in expressions.

 *Clean IDs* -- identifiers without dots, used in var, const, proc, type